MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 > Applies to Azure Stack HCI, version v20H2

 In this article you will learn how to use Windows Admin Center to create an Azure Stack HCI hyperconverged cluster that uses Storage Spaces Direct.
 The Create Cluster wizard in Windows Admin Center will do most of the heavy lifting for you.
+If you'd rather do it yourself with PowerShell, see [Create an Azure Stack HCI cluster using PowerShell](create-cluster-powershell.md).

 You have a choice between creating two cluster types: